 How to declare SORN and take your car off the road for winter

 You need to notify the Driver and Vehicle Licensing Agency (DVLA).
-You will get a refund for any full months of car tax that remain, so do it before the end of a calendar month.
+You will get a refund for any full months of car tax that remain, so be sure to register before the end of a calendar month.

 How do I SORN my car?

-Alternatively, you can use the 16-digit number from your tax reminder (V11) for SORN to take effect at the end of the month.
+Alternatively, you can use the 16-digit number from your tax reminder (V11) form.
+This means SORN will take effect at the end of the month.
 With everything to hand, the process should take no more than a few minutes.

 There are other ways to get a SORN notice, too: either by telephone or post.
 The phone number to call is: 0300 123 4321.